Esther Ferrer with Louise Ahl and Fritz Welch, Jessica Higgins, Sandra Johnston, and Pester & Rossi

 Fête Maison translates literally as ‘House Party’, yet in French plays on the phonic associations with the words ‘fait’, suggesting something has been ‘made’ at home, and ‘mes sons’, effectively ‘my sounds’ – in first person.

-Supported by Glasgow International, Project Ability and the Office for Cultural and Scientific Affairs of the Embassy of Spain in London
+Supported by Glasgow International, Project Ability, The Glasgow School of Art and the Office for Cultural and Scientific Affairs of the Embassy of Spain in London

 Fri 20 April – Mon 7 May

 Nnena Kalu is an artist working with the disability arts organisation Action Space in London.
 To create her work, she binds and layers materials to create large, colourful structures that wrap themselves around the gallery, reacting to the size, shape and environment of each new setting.

 An array of different colours and textures adorn her wrapped installations and they grow from a small curious object in the space, into a large, immersive presence which transforms the gallery into a vessel for these organic forms to inhabit.
 Kalu will be in residence with Project Ability during the first week of the festival; watching her work is a mesmerising experience.

 Visitors can see Nnena Kalu create her work in situ, during the first week of the festival.